Police Officer

 Best Rated

-Asked by the bam over 11 years ago
+Asked by eric over 12 years ago

 What's the career arc for a police officer?
 How do pay raises and promotions typically work?
 Do all officers start out on a "beat" and work their way up to something else?
 Do officers stay beat cops for the duration of their career?